Updated 14 July 2012 and 2 August 2014.

 Samuel too, it turns out, was a casualty of war, though his wounds were not fatal.
 They were however sufficiently severe for him to be discharged from the Army on 19 June 1916.
 This we know from the records which show that Lance Corporal Samuel Atcherley of the Kings Shropshire Light Infantry, Regimental Number 9258, was issued with a Silver War Badge, number 188614.
 The creation of the Silver War Badge, inscribed with the words “For King and Empire” and “Services Rendered”, and its issue to military personnel discharged through illness or injury, was authorised by King George V in September 1916.
 Its purpose was to protect the wearer from accusations of cowardice for being at home while his countrymen were away fighting.

 Although the Great War caused Samuel to suffer significant injury, it also had another major impact on his life – and on the shape of the Atcherley family tree.
 It was thanks to his wartime posting to the 3rd Battalion of the KSLI at Penally Musketry Camp that Samuel met and married Mary Ann Adams, with whom he would have five children.
 Samuel and Mary lived out their lives in Pembroke Dock, where Samuel worked as a dockyard labourer.
 Following their deaths, both were buried at Llanion Cemetery, Samuel on 9 September 1959 and Mary Ann on 30 March 1972.
-The couple’s descendants today live in various parts of Britain, but some remain in Pembrokeshire – that corner of Wales which became an Atcherley stronghold not only in wartime, but also during the peace which men like Samuel Atcherley fought for.
+The couple’s descendants today live in various parts of Britain, but some remain in Pembrokeshire – that corner of Wales which became an Atcherley stronghold not only in wartime, but also during the peace for which men like Samuel Atcherley fought.

 Army Medal Office WWI Medal Index Card for Samuel Atcherley.
 Copy viewed at Ancestry.